MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Using.md

 using assembly <.NET-assembly-path>
 using assembly <.NET-namespace>
 ```

-Specifying a namespace makes it easier to reference types by their short names.

 Loading an assembly preloads .NET types from that assembly into a script at
 parse time.
 This allows you to create new PowerShell classes that use types